cbaehr/christianbaehr.github.io/index.markdown

 Previously, I was a Junior Data Analyst for the AidData Research Lab at William & Mary, where I conducted geospatial impact evaluations of development projects and also managed the AidData Geocoding team.
 I earned a A.B. in Economics from Washington University in St. Louis and an M.A. in Politics from Princeton University.

+<h2 style="margin-top:20px;"><b>Dissertation Project</b></h2>

+[<span style="color:#c869bf">“Global Economic Change and Domestic Political Responses”</span>] <br>

+My dissertation project investigates how diverse political actors respond to economic disruptions rooted in climate change and trade.
+In one chapter, currently under review, I investigate how governments respond to permanent, negative shocks to oil revenues.
+Building on the resource curse literature, I theorize that enduring oil price declines impose fiscal constraints on distributive policies of governments, forcing them to strategically invest in improving state effectiveness.
+The project links the resource curse literature to the clean energy transition and leverages the 2010 shale oil revolution as a natural experiment to show that rather than retrenching or liberalizing in the face of long-term oil price declines, governments instead pursue limited institutional reforms.

+A second chapter, co-authored with Fiona Bare and Vincent Heddesheimer, examines how firms respond to business risks and opportunities from climate change.
+This paper has been conditionally accepted for publication at the American Journal of Political Science.
+We develop a theory of firm lobbying behavior grounded in the distinct policy solutions relevant to various types of climate exposure.
+Using firm-level data from earnings calls and lobbying disclosures, we show that firms are more likely to engage in lobbying when they perceive climate-related business opportunities, not just risks.

+The third chapter investigates voting responses to labor market disruptions from trade and climate change.
+While past work links employment in directly exposed industries (e.g., import-competing or fossil fuel sectors) to voting behavior, I argue that broader community-level effects are rooted in material harms experienced through indirect labor market exposure.
+This study challenges the view that such effects are purely identity-based, showing that indirect exposure still results in meaningful economic disruption—and political consequences—for workers in adjacent industries.
+This research has implications for the design of compensation and transition policies.

 <h2 style="margin-top:20px;"><b>Published Research and Working Papers</b></h2>

 [<span style="color:#c869bf">Climate Exposure Drives Firm Political Behavior: Evidence From Earnings Calls and Lobbying Data</span>](https://osf.io/preprints/socarxiv/yq27d) *(Conditionally Accepted at the American Journal of Political Science)* <br>